zach-hanly/microsoft_movie_project/README.md

 with Simon Barett and Jamie Buckner.
 We would also recommend Dramas with Nikhil Mehrota, Nitesh Tiwari, Piyush Gupta, or Barry Jenkins.

+We recommend, for Microsoft's movies to be both finacially succesful and high quality movies in order to compete against other big studios, that they specifically target directors that have exceeded in both.

 Our analysis may not solve the business problem because there is not a lot of correlation with regards to return on investment and one specific factor.
 There are many different reasons why a specific movie becomes successful and